-5.2 Scala toplevel
+5.1.2 Scala toplevel

-The isabelle scala tool is a direct wrapper for the Scala toplevel; see also isabelle java above.
-The command line arguments are that of the underlying Scala version.
-This allows to interact with Isabelle/Scala in TTY mode like this:
+The isabelle scala tool is a direct wrapper for the Scala toplevel, similar to isabelle java above.
+The command line arguments are that of the bundled Scala distribution: see option -help in particular.
+This allows to interact with Isabelle/Scala interactively.